Recurrent convolutional neural networks for modeling non-adiabatic dynamics of quantum-classical systems: Standard CNN and Shallow Quench

 In the shallow quench scenario, the system is initially prepared in the CDW ground state stabilized by a finite electron-phonon coupling $g_i > 0$, which is then suddenly increased at $t=0$ to a final $g_f > g_i$ with a relatively small ratio $g_f/g_i \gtrsim 1$.
 This abrupt change induces transient coherent oscillations of the CDW order parameter, a nonequilibrium phenomenon observed in interaction quenches of various symmetry-breaking systems, including CDW, spin-density wave, and superconducting states.
 Importantly, the subsequent time evolution after a shallow quench is nearly deterministic.
 Consequently, this dataset provides an upper bound for the model’s ability to learn simple trajectories, serving as a benchmark for assessing its generalization performance.

 To generate shallow quench data, a quench from $g_i=0.5$ to $g_f=0.8$ was used.
 The integration time step was set to $\delta t = 0.01$ time units.
 Because the machine learning model can learn to predict a time step longer than the integration time step, a single prediction time step was saved every $64$ integration time steps; ie. $\Delta t = 64 \, \delta t = 0.64$.
 This prediction time step length was chosen to reasonably balance efficiency with effectiveness; a longer prediction interval results in less compute when using the model to approximate the integration over a given time interval, however it may become difficult for the model to learn underlying dynamics if the prediction interval is too long.
+We present an analysis of the effects of the prediction interval on prediction error in appendix~\ref{sec:pred_interval_scaling_analysis}.
 A total of $1201$ prediction time steps were saved for each trajectory, representing an initial state followed by $1200$ prediction time steps.
 Accordingly, this represented a domain spanning $1200\, \cdot\, 0.64 = 768$ time units.
 We captured $64$ trajectories in total, each offset by one integration time step to provide uniform temporal sampling throughout the prediction interval of $\Delta t=0.64$.